Tasted in Chassagne-Montrachet, 16 November 2016, with Pierre-Yves Colin-Morey.

-A parcel bought in 2013, 2014 is the first vintage from these 50-year-old vines.
-High part of the vineyard.
+A parcel bought in 2013, 2014 was the first vintage from these 50-year-old vines.
+From the high part of the vineyard.

 Parcel from parents towards the top.
 ‘It’s my reference for all the other wines, never high alcohol, never low.
 The 79 was at least as good as my dad’s Montrachet that year.’

 A vibrant nose, floral, deep.
 Quite big, actually very big, but supple, transparent, complex and mineral – just about everything actually.
 Great wine.

 2014 Puligny-Montrachet 1er La Garenne

 Another new wine from 2013, from PY’s aunt.
 85 year-old vines that delivered 3×350 litres

 Here is the slightly reductive agrume.
 Very silky, mineral, a little flesh, but with beautiful detail.
 Slowly citrus fading… simply top wine… faintly tannic at the end.